raultm/semver/README.md

 7. Create new commit with these changes and add the tag.
 8. Maybe we can ask if the dev want to pull to a specific remote

+I started with gulpjs, but finally I realized that I don't need it, I can use only nodejs for my porpuse.

+Alfa version

+`node semver.js`